hanhung/Creating-Audio-Reactive-Visuals-With-StyleGAN/GETTING_STARTED.md

 ## 1.Introduction

-This is the repo for the paper [Stylizing Audio Reactive Visuals](https://neurips2019creativity.github.io/doc/Stylizing%20Audio%20Reactive%20Visuals.pdf).
+This is the repo for the paper [Stylizing Audio Reactive Visuals](https://neurips2019creativity.github.io/doc/Stylizing%20Audio%20Reactive%20Visuals.pdf) at the workshop [NeurIPS Workshop on Machine Learning for Creativity and Design 3.0](https://neurips2019creativity.github.io/).
 Some of the code is modified from the official [StyleGAN](https://github.com/NVlabs/stylegan) repo.

 ## 2.Usage